11 Nov Living Our Principles Ep1 The Natural World

 Each person is also created with sacred worth.
 Communities are tasked to care for the most vulnerable because each person is made in the image of God.
 Vulnerable peoples are often women and children.
 They live in poverty, and face instability and insecurity.
 This insecurity can lead to the abuse of drugs, malnutrition, violence, war, rape, human trafficking and other social ills.
 Individuals and communities nurture and support those who have suffered at the hands of others.
 This episode focuses on restoration and healing offered to the most vulnerable and the opportunity for renewed life.

 Still challenges exist; the majority of the world’s people and nations live in poverty.
 This inequality leads to extreme vulnerability, insecurity, exploitation and oppression.
-These stories emphasize how communities and persons work to create a more just, stable society.
+These lifelong learning stories emphasize how communities and persons work to create a more just, stable society.
 This episode looks at the transition to a just society ensures that all persons’ basic needs are met, jobs are created, and opportunities are secured for the improvement of the quality of life of all persons in the world.

 Finally, politics and power shape the world that we live in.
 People of faith cannot ignore the political arena.
 In this episode we hear from persons who chose to take public office because of their faith.
 We are reminded that people of faith are joining advocacy groups to construct a unified voice for social change.